Adrian Morley: Salford City Reds to sign Warrington & England legend

 In an illustrious career spanning almost two decades, Morley has won at least one trophy with all four professional clubs he has played for, including Australia's NRL title with Sydney Roosters in 2002.

-Speaking to BBC Sport in January, he admitted he was unsure if he would continue playing beyond the end of the current Super League campaign.
+Speaking to BBC Sport in January, he admitted he was beyond the end of the current Super League campaign.

 However, he revealed that as well as the interest from Salford, Warrington had made him an offer to stay at the Halliwell Jones Stadium next year.